 Geographic Information System (GIS)

 GIS helps companies manage their land assets by providing easy-to-use digital maps and spatial analysis.
 Throughout the extraction process, management and crew can use this technology in the field.
-GIS enables decision-makers to see the topography, geology, and potential drilling constraints on a site in 3Dimensions.
+GIS lets decision-makers see the topography, geology, and potential drilling constraints on a site in 3Dimensions.
 Moreover, with GIS mapping, managers can superimpose high-resolution imagery onto existing site maps to help determine project selections and surveys.
 Once managers select the site, they can visualize the oil well planning process in 3D.
 GIS also enables users to comprehend large volumes of geographic data visually.
 This practice complies with local laws and regulations at a particular location.
 GIS software has been especially valuable in shale plays to determine well-pad patterns.
 Spatial analytics help determine the most effective drilling configuration.

 GIS software can provide particulars of a site.
-This includes the landowner’s name, any planning restrictions, or even lease expiration dates regarding land management data.
+This includes the landowner’s name, planning restrictions, or lease expiration dates regarding land management data.
 In evaluating a possible bid at auction, GIS software can incorporate tailored information to feed into whether or not to bid for an oil bloc license.
 It is thought that oil majors employed GIS software to guide their response to Brazil’s November 2019 offshore oil and gas license auction.

 Energy companies use aerial drones equipped with GIS software to obtain high-quality images of their sites in the field.
-These images track subsidence, a major risk in high-intensity drilling areas like Texas.
+These images track subsidence, a significant risk in high-intensity drilling areas like Texas.
 As for planning pipeline routes, GIS helps owners juggle with stakeholders, including landowners, planning authorities, state regulators, and construction firms.
 Similarly, GIS tools are invaluable in helping companies avoid sinkholes, earthquake-prone areas, or even national parks.
 For example, the Atlantic Coast gas pipeline route in North Carolina and Virginia had to be changed to protect the wildlife in the Great Dismal Swamp.

 Finally, GIS can also help employees on the ground.
 These benefits include repairing a drill or compressor by providing data to answer a particular need or producing digital maps.
 The digital maps delivered by web-based GIS applications require little or no staff training before use.
 They display all relevant data in a single interface.
 Workers can monitor this information on a mobile phone or tablet computer with 3D goggles.